angular-schule/angular-cli-ghpages/docs/README_standalone.md

-# angular-cli-ghpages
+# angular-cli-ghpages: README for the standalone program

 In the past this project was a standalone program.
 This is still possible.

 ## Installation & Setup